meilisearch/documentation/guides/advanced_guides/relevancy.md

 **Exactness**

-`Knight Moves` is displayed before `Knights of Badassdom` because `Knight` is a finished word, exactly the same as the search query.
-While with `Knights`, the search query is just a prefix.
+`Knight Moves` is displayed before `Knights of Badassdom` because `Knight` is a complete word, exactly the same as the search query.
+While with `Knights`, the search query is a prefix of the query word.

 :::